 NOTE* Applications are now available for 2018-19.
 Move in day will be Saturday September 1, 2018.
 Please read this entire page and then click on the “Apply Now” button.

 Ready to apply to Residence?

-If you are a full-time first year student, you are guaranteed a place in residence – but only if you submit your application and deposit by the deadline!
+If you are a full-time first year student, you are guaranteed a place in residence – but only if we receive your application and deposit by the deadline!

 Application and deposit $525.00 (CDN) deadline: 4:00 p.m.
 EDT., June 8, 2018